 Dingalan may have been dubbed the ‘Batanes of the East’, but it truly is so much more than that.
 Home to stunning caves, beaches, waterfalls, and rolling hills, this town has an unmatched charm of its very own.
 While you can’t expect a buzzing nightlife scene at Dingalan, do prepare to be awed by amazing nighttime views!
 If you play your cards right, you’re in for remarkable scenes of the Milky Way.

 10. Mount Pulag, Benguet

 Cool weather, awe-inspiring views — really, what doesn’t Mount Pulag have?
-Truly one of the dreamiest Philippine destinations, it’s certainly a bucket list item for many Filipino travellers!
+Truly one of the dreamiest Philippine destinations for stargazing, it’s certainly a bucket list item for many Filipino travellers!
 The country’s third-highest peak, Mount Pulag rewards climbers with the most stunning scenes of the night sky.
 With promises of amazing sunrises and great chances of spotting the Milky Way, how could you not be tempted to finally make the climb?